What is SEND?

-If you have concerns about your child’s progress, you can initially speak to your child’s subject teacher or Head of Community.
-If you are concerned your child is still not making progress, you can speak to Ms Lynett, the school’s Special Educational Needs Coordinator who currently has responsibility for SEND.
+If you have concerns about your child’s progress, you can initially speak to your child’s Tutor or Head of Year.
+If you are concerned your child is still not making progress, you can contact Ms Lynett, the school’s Special Educational Needs Coordinator who has responsibility for SEND.

 At John Cabot we are fortunate to draw students from both South Gloucestershire and Bristol Local Authorities.
 Both Authorities have published their Local Offer of SEND at the following sites.